Youth Membership Scheme

 - Judging a social media competition.

 Our activities and opportunities are available free of charge, but on a first-come, first-served basis (except for the Summer School), and only to Youth Members.
-To enrol, please complete and return a contact and monitoring form, which can be downloaded here.
+To enrol, please complete our online form here.

 Youth Members are encouraged to demonstrate their interest and motivation by enrolling themselves and maintaining their own bookings for events.